StefanoRausch/Literate-Source-Code/implementations/stefano-rausch/README.md

 # Stefano F. Rausch

-There is nothing to see here ... please go to the [main page](https://github.com/StefanoRausch/Literate-Source-Code).
+There is only the list of my contributions to see ... please go to the [main page](https://github.com/StefanoRausch/Literate-Source-Code).

 Cheers